 Point Defiance Zoo and Aquarium

-Located inside the park with picturesque views of the Puget Sound and mountains, Point Defiance Zoo and Aquarium is not the world’s largest zoo by any means, but is very worth a visit.
+Located inside the park with picturesque views of the Puget Sound and mountains, Point Defiance Zoo and Aquarium is not the world’s largest zoo by any means but is very worth a visit.
 Animal exhibits include an array of Northwest animals, as well as areas such as the Asian Forest Sanctuary and the Arctic Tundra.
-Long-standing favorites include the tigers, polar bears, elephants and meerkats.
+Long-standing favorites include the tigers, polar bears, elephants, and meerkats.
 This zoo is known in particular for its large cats breeding program and there are almost always several tigers, snow leopards or other cats to see growing up or playing (or napping...they like to do that too).
 The aquarium shows off marine life ranging from sharks to what you would find beneath the pylons along the Waterfront.
 Zoo admission is cheaper for Pierce County residents, military, and children.
-Visitors may be considering whether to visit Point Defiance or Woodland Park Zoo in Seattle.

 Five Mile Drive and Hiking Trails